-10 Reasons Every Woman Should Celebrate Independent Abortion Care Providers
+10 Reasons To Celebrate Indie Abortion Providers

 Independent abortion care providers are the courageous, compassionate health providers and feminist role models that you may not have heard of — but who will certainly be there for you if and when you or someone you love needs them.
 "Indies," as they lovingly call one another, are the independently owned patient-centered clinics that provide most of the abortion care in the U.S. They may not have a name everyone knows, but as the executive director of the Abortion Care Network, I know that they transform people’s lives for the better every day.